c-blake/cligen/README.md

 onto command calls, syntactically and semantically.
-That subset is basically any proc with A) all parameters having default values with B) one sequence parameter identified to capture the positional argument list and C) a return type of int or no return type at all.  proc definitions following this "command-like convention" directly imply a command interface which cligen can automatically generate.
+That subset is basically any proc with A) all parameters having default values with B) one sequence parameter identified to capture the positional argument list and C) a return type of int or no return type at all.
+A proc definition following this "command-like convention" directly implies a command-line interface which `cligen` can generate automatically.

 This approach has both great Don't Repeat Yourself ("DRY", or relatedly "a few points of edit") properties.
 It also has nice "loose coupling" properties.
 `cligen` need not even be *present on the system* unless you are compiling a CLI executable.
 Conversely, the wrapped routine does not need to be in the same module or even a writable file or know anything about `cligen`.
-The learning curve/cognitive load is all just about as painless as possible.
-This approach shines most when you want to maintain an API/CLI in parallel.
+The learning curve/cognitive load is all about as painless as possible - mostly just learning what sort of proc is "command-like" enough (and various more minor controls).
+This approach really shines when you want to maintain an API/CLI in parallel.

 Enough Background..Get To The Good Stuff!
 -----------------------------------------